hdfsyu/SRCHack/README.md

 I highly recommend the Betacraft launcher for using this client. https://betacraft.uk/downloads I recommend checking this page every once in a while, in case I make a new release of the client that includes more hacks, bugfixes and improvements.

-Unfortunatly due to copyright issues, I cannot release the source code because it would also show the source code for this Minecraft version, which would not be allowed.
+Unfortunatly due to copyright issues, I cannot release the source code because it would also show the source code for this Minecraft version, which would technically not be legal.
 Due to no Forge/Fabric for this version of Minecraft, I must directly modify the code of the game, so I would technically be making private copyrighted code (Minecraft source code) public.

 I know it's stupid because this is such an old version of the game that I've modded, however copyright is copyright.